 Dean Holly Receives Grant from DeKalb County Community Foundation

-Rich Holly, Dean of the NIU College of Visual and Performing Arts, is pleased to announce that he has received a $2,500.00 grant from the DeKalb County Community Foundation.
-The funds from the grant will help in the partnership created with Arts Midwest to bring the Arts Midwest World Fest to DeKalb County during the 2013-2014 and 2014-2015 school years.
+Rich Holly, Dean of the NIU College of Visual and Performing Arts, is pleased to announce that he has received a $2,500.00 grant from the DeKalb County Community Foundation for the second year in a row.
+The funds from the grant will help in the partnership created with Arts Midwest to bring the Arts Midwest World Fest to DeKalb County during the upcoming school year.

 As more specific details become known about each group's appearance and their public concert, promotional notices and materials will be sent to area news outlets.